Last Updated on

 - They have difficulty eating food as their teeth hurt while they chew.

-- You notice that your child has chipped teeth even though they have not had any injury.
+- You notice that your child has chipped teeth even though he has not had any injury.

 - Your child complains about problems such as jaw ache, earache and overall pain in the face.